dschach/dschach/README.md

 ![Jira](https://img.shields.io/badge/-Jira-0052CC?style=flat-square&logo=Jira&logoColor=white)
 [![Release-Please](https://img.shields.io/badge/Release_Please-000000?style=flat-square&logo=google&logoColor=white)](https://github.com/googleapis/release-please)

-- I'm a Salesforce Architect, with a passion for governance, auditability, and extensible design
+- I'm a Salesforce Architect with a passion for governance, auditability, standards, and extensible design
 - <img src="https://raw.githubusercontent.com/dschach/dschach/main/media/Salesforce-logo.png" height="15" style="vertical-align: middle;"/> I've been working on Salesforce since the [Summer 06](https://resources.docs.salesforce.com/142/latest/en-us/sfdc/pdf/salesforce_summer06_release_notes.pdf) release (142, API 7.0) (Yes, that's a long time!)
 - 💼 To see a list of some things I've done, check out my [online portfolio](https://my.visualcv.com/dschach_website/)

 ##### LATEST NEWS

-- Lots of work on Github Actions!
+- 🌱 Lots of work on Github Actions!
   - Using [Release Please](https://github.com/googleapis/release-please), a wonderful changelog generator from Google, with Github actions, expanding it to [create an AppExchange package](https://github.com/dschach/packaging-action-test) automatically when a new project version is released.
   - Automatically [rename Dependabot pull requests](https://github.com/dschach/github-actions/blob/main/.github/workflows/LOCAL-dependabot-approve-and-auto-merge.yml) so they are more useful in changelogs and semver-compliant
   - A repository of starter GitHub workflows: [https://github.com/dschach/.github](https://github.com/dschach/.github)
 - Configuring [Renovate](https://github.com/apps/renovate) as a Dependabot replacement and exploring custom configurations for that tool: [Renovate central configuration](https://github.com/dschach/github-actions/blob/main/renovate.json5) and [a local extension](https://github.com/dschach/github-actions/blob/main/renovate.json)
-- [Kevin Poorman](https://github.com/codefriar) and I have been working on [ApexKit](https://github.com/codefriar/ApexKit), which is a very cool set of tools for Apex
+- 🐇 AutoRABIT's product [CodeScan](https://www.autorabit.com/codescan/) has fast become one of my favorite tools.
+It's like PMD on steroids, with memory, so you can mark violations in PR branches and the tool magically remembers the override after you merge to main!
 - <img align="center" src="https://avatars.githubusercontent.com/u/9039821" alt="dschach" height="15" width="15" /> I released an updated [Apex highlighter](https://github.com/highlightjs/highlightjs-apex) plugin for [highlight.js](https://highlightjs.org/) so any Apex on a webpage will look great - and I published it to [npm](https://www.npmjs.com/package/highlightjs-apex)!
   - It now comes with an (optional) [Monokai theme](https://github.com/highlightjs/highlightjs-apex/blob/main/src/styles/monokai-sublime-apex.css) that mimics the wonderful MavensMate Sublime Text Monokai theme.
   <!-- - <img align="center" src="https://avatars.githubusercontent.com/u/9039821" alt="dschach" height="15" width="15" /> I also released a [Visualforce highlighter](https://github.com/dschach/highlightjs-visualforce) plugin for [highlight.js](https://highlightjs.org/) so any Apex on a webpage will look great - and I published it to [npm](https://www.npmjs.com/package/highlightjs-visualforce)! -->

-##### CURRENTLY

-- 🌱 I’m learning GitHub actions and how to make cool things happen automatically when submitting pull requests, etc. In particular, I want to build a framework for a central collection of actions that any repo in an organization can use.
-- AutoRABIT's product CodeScan has fast become one of my favorite tools.
-It's like PMD on steroids, with memory, so you can mark violations in PR branches and the tool magically remembers the override after you merge to main!

 ##### UP NEXT

+- Exploring AutoRABIT's [Automated Release Management](https://www.autorabit.com/products/automated-release-management/) (ARM) product for CI/CD in Salesforce.
+- Building a repository or gist of my favorite custom X-Path PMD rules
-- I'm a huge fan of Gearset, and I think that it could work well with Release-Please, even though R-P recommends Squash Merging and Gearset does simple merges.
+- I'm a fan of [Gearset](https://gearset.com), and I think that it could work well with Release-Please, even though R-P recommends Squash Merging and Gearset does simple merges.
 It would involve complex linting, possibly, but could enable Salesforce admins/devs to see a concise changelog of all changes pushed to Production with dates!
 - Any other ideas?
 I'm thinking of adding custom metadata to the trigger framework, but there are so many of those around.
 What are the best requirements for a custom metadata driven trigger handler?
 One method per class (like NPSP)?
-- Have you used ApexDox?
+- Have you used [ApexDox](https://github.com/no-stack-dub-sack/apexdox-vs-code)?
 I am thinking of updating it and putting in some cool features.
 What would you like to see it do?
 All my repos have ApexDox sites - [here's a great example](https://dschach.github.io/salesforce-trigger-framework).

 ##### COOL PROJECTS